maabs95/java-spring/README.md

-Hi, this is a simple user api, able to get, post and delete.
+Hi, this is a simple user api, able to register new user, edit user, view user and delete user depending on roles (admin / user).
 It is still work in progress (especially the test unit) and I will tidy up the source codes from time to time.

 Technology used: